MrLixm/opscripting/doc/katananodling.md

 Documentation for the `katananodling` python package.

-This package allows to register a custom type of node called CustomTool that allow to quickly create new node to extend Katana.
+This package allows to register a custom type of node called BaseCustomNode that allow to quickly create new node to extend Katana.
 It is similar to SuperTools with the difference it removes the need of going through Qt to build the interface.